 As a Voluntary Aided school we are our own admissions authority which means that admissions are based on criteria in a policy agreed by the Governors.
 To enable us to apply these criteria it is necessary to complete the schools own admission form - Surrey Hills Admissions Form.

 We are part of the Surrey Co-ordinated Scheme of Admissions which means that much of the administration to do with admissions is dealt with by the local authority and in accordance with the law, admissions are based on an equal preference system.
 A Surrey Schools Admissions form must be completed and Surrey encourage this to be done online wherever possible.
 Surrey Admissions Website Admissions forms generally have to be returned by a closing date around the middle of January and details of the current years dates can be found on the Surrey Admissions website.

 Where Do our Children Come From?

 Those within the parish of Westcott, Abinger,Coldharbour , Holmbury St Mary and Wotton are given priority over those outside the parish.
-However, if we have not reached our Planned Admission Number of 40 we take in children outside these areas by measuring distance of their home to the school as the crow flies (see Policy for more details).
+However, if we have not reached our Planned Admission Number of 45,in reception, and 10 in Year 3, we take in children outside these areas by measuring distance of their home to the school as the crow flies (see the Policy for more details).

-A letter informing parents of allocation of a place will be sent by Surrey County Council in April.
+A letter/email informing parents of allocation of a place will be sent by Surrey County Council in April.
 Once the place has been accepted the induction process will commence.
 Parents are invited to a welcome meeting at which various aspects of school life will be explained, information handed out and school specific items of uniform will be available for purchase.
-The children will be invited to the school for a Teddy Bears' Picnic and then to meet their new teacher and classmates in school for two sessions during the second half of the summer term.
+The children will be invited to the school to meet their new teacher and classmates in school for two sessions during the second half of the summer term.
 Children at the local playgroups and nursery also have the opportunity to join us on a number of occasions.